d3/d3-queue/README.md

 **Queue.js** is a library for asynchronous JavaScript that strives for minimalism.
 Think of Queue as a tiny version of [Async.js](https://github.com/caolan/async) that allows fine-tuning over parallelism; as of release 1.2, Queue is 560 bytes gzipped while Async.js is 4,300!
 Or, think of Queue as a version of [TameJs](https://github.com/maxtaco/tamejs/) that does not use code generation.

-Say you wanted to stat two files in parallel:
+Say you want to stat two files in parallel:

 ```js
 queue()